 Does it make any difference?

 And no wonder.
 The doctrine is hard to understand, and most discussions about it are…well… boring.
 For the average Christian, the kind of people who have families to feed, jobs to get to, and lives to live, what difference does an ancient doctrine make anyway?
 God is God, isn’t he?
 Isn’t that enough?
 If he happens to be Father, Son and Spirit instead of just Father, well, fine, but that doesn’t really change anything from our end, does it?

 Actually, it does matter.
 It matters a lot, in fact—which is exactly what you’d expect us to say since, after all, why else would we be writing an article about an ancient, boring doctrine?

-First, let’s dispense with going through all the biblical proof that the doctrine is correct.
-You can find that elsewhere on this website.
+First, let’s dispense with going through the biblical proof that the doctrine is correct.
+You can find that in a later chapter.
 Instead, let’s spend some time talking about why the doctrine of the Trinity matters, and especially, why it matters to you.

 Let’s start by taking a look at the common idea that God is a single, solitary being “out there” somewhere, looking down on Earth, watching us, judging us.
 Bette Midler put it to music in the chorus to her tune “From a Distance” with the lyrics, “And God is watching us, God is watching us, God is watching us from a distance.”